 As you can see, even on the highest speed a typical ceiling fan uses less than 1/2 amp of current.
 That’s a far less than you might expect.
 In fact that’s a tiny fraction of what electrical devices like heaters use (they often use 10-20 amps or more!).

-Note that these are approximate numbers but your fan should have very as well.
-Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very similar.
+Note that these are approximate numbers but your fan should have similar numbers.
+Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very close.

 Ceiling fan vs AC comparison